 The information provided shall be accurate, complete and submitted within the time limit prescribed by the Authority.

 2. The Authority may also request information to be provided at recurring intervals and in specified formats or by way of comparable templates approved by the Authority.
 Such requests shall, always where possible, be made using existing common reporting formats and shall respect the principle of proportionality provided for in national and Union law, including in the legislative acts referred to in Article 1(2);”.
-(100 Balz, Berès, 623 Karas, 624 Berès et al, 625 Langen, 626 Ferber > )
+(100 Balz, Berès, 623 Karas, 624 Berès et al, 625 Langen, 626 Ferber > applies to Art.
+1, 2 & 3)

 3. At the request of a competent authority, the Authority shall provide any information it holds that is necessary to enable the competent authority to carry out its tasks.
 (101 Balz, Berès)